erlang/otp/system/doc/reference_manual/expressions.md

 > #### Note {: .info }
 >
-> Prior to OTP 27, the term equivalence operators had a bug where they
+> Prior to OTP 27, the term equivalence operators considered `0.0`
-> considered `0.0` and `-0.0` to be the same term.
+> and `-0.0` to be the same term.
 >
-> This was fixed in OTP 27 but legacy code may have expected them to be
+> This was changed in OTP 27 but legacy code may have expected them to be
 > considered the same.
 To help users catch errors that may arise from an
 > upgrade, the compiler raises a warning when `0.0` is pattern-matched or used
 > in a term equivalence test.
 >
-> If you need to match `0.0` specifically, then the warning can be silenced by
+> If you need to match `0.0` specifically, the warning can be silenced by
 > writing `+0.0` instead, which produces the same term but makes the compiler
 > interpret the match as being done on purpose.